kthtes/BadAppleQuiz/README.md

 (4,4)down, (7,3)right, (9,5)right, (9,2)right

 You can verify the solution with the C or Lua program.
 The C program is very fast and highly optimized.
 The Lua program is relatively slow.

+## The C code and Lua code
+The C code includes 3 files: main.c, BAQuiz.h and BAQuiz.c.
+I used C here to simulate an objective mechanic like C++.
+In main.c, you can input new quizzes just as the examples: